David Story, Online Piano Lessons from Toronto

 Picture

-This past month I've had the privilege to adjudicate 2 festivals in Ontario.
+This past month I've had the privilege adjudicating at 2 festivals in Ontario.
 Here are some tips for preparing your children for competition.

-4. Well prepared children have fun competing.
-It is a rewarding experience for them.
-They know they are ready, they present themselves well, and they bask in a job well done.
+3. Well-prepared children have fun competing.
+They know they are ready; they present themselves well, and they bask in a job well done.

 David